SneaksAndData/nexus-hello/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Python Version:**
-Specify a Python version used to reproduce this issue.
+Specify a Python version and Nexus Client SDK version used to reproduce this issue.

 **Additional context**
 Add any other context about the problem here.